Understanding Binary Patch Diffing

 00000070: 2e0d 0d0a 2400 0000 0000 0000 ....$.......

-This is a stub from a PE executable header (Windows EXE).
-Save it as original.bin using Python:
+This stub comes from a PE executable header—the kind Windows EXE files use.
+Save it as original.bin with Python.

 with open('original.bin', 'wb') as f: